Helping a loved one: Recognize warning signs and find support

-When someone you love is struggling with substance use or a mental health condition, you want what is best for them.
-You want them to heal and to build a life that works.
-Our evidence-based outpatient programs let your loved one continue working and living at home during treatment, and they bring you into the process too.
+When someone you love is struggling with substance use or a mental health condition, you want what’s best for them.
+You want them to heal and build a life that works.
+Our evidence-based treatment programs let your loved one keep working and living at home during treatment, and they bring you into the process too.

-Our programs include weekly support meetings for family, close friends, loved ones, and chosen family.
-These meetings provide education about substance use, mental health, and recovery, along with guidance on what to expect when someone close to you is going through treatment.
+Our programs include weekly support meetings for family, close friends and chosen family.
+These meetings offer education about substance use and mental health, along with guidance on what to expect when someone close to you is going through treatment.

 A family approach

-Outcomes improve when family is involved.
-A substance use disorder or a mental health condition affects not only the person living with it but also the people who care about them, including family, friends, spouses, and partners.
-At Kolmac, we treat the people around the patient as part of the work.
+Outcomes improve when families are involved.
+A substance use disorder or a mental health condition affects not only the person living with it but also the people who care about them, including partners, close friends and family.

 • Has escalated how much or how often they drink or use

-• Wants to quit but has not been able to
+• Wants to quit but hasn’t been able to

-• Is unable to function at work, school, or home because of drugs or alcohol
+• Can’t function at work, school or home because of drugs or alcohol

-• Avoids social, recreational, or work activities in order to use
+• Avoids social or work activities in order to use

 • Keeps drinking or using despite consequences they know are caused by it